How to Stop Using Food as a Reward: The Psychology of Empowered Eating

 Here’s how it works:

-• Feel: In this step, you allow yourself to fully experience whatever emotion is present.
-Avoid analyzing or resisting it.
-Simply observe the emotion, feel it, and let it coexist with you for those two minutes.
+• Feel: Allow yourself to fully experience whatever emotion(s) bubble up.
+Avoid analyzing or resisting them.
+Simply observe the emotions, feel them, and allow them to coexist with you for those two minutes.

-The underlying philosophy of my Stop, Drop, & Feel technique is that beneath every craving for food without hunger, there’s a suppressed or unrecognized emotion that doesn’t feel good — hence we chase the feel-good dopamine rush of food as a reward.
+The underlying philosophy of my Stop, Drop, & Feel technique is that beneath every craving for food without hunger, there’s a suppressed or unrecognized emotion that needs attention—hence we chase the feel-good dopamine rush of food as a reward.
+By pausing and allowing ourselves to sit with these emotions, we build resilience and emotional tolerance.
+This act can weaken the impulse to use food as a coping mechanism.

 5. Practice Mindful, Attentive Eating

 Mindful eating is last on this list but certainly not least.
-Studies have shown that slowing down your eating can significantly decrease the amount of food that you eat and increase feelings of satisfaction.[13]
+Studies have shown that slowing down your eating speed can significantly decrease the amount of food that you eat and increase feelings of satisfaction.[6]
 This suggests that when we savor our food, we may need less of it to feel rewarded.

 Similar research highlights the downside of eating while distracted, linking it not only to eating more food but also eating more food later on.[7]
 By being more present with your food when you eat, you become less likely to overeat or use food as a comfort mechanism.

-Learning How to Stop Using Food as a Reward
+Deprogramming the Pattern of Using Food as a Reward

 Keep It Going: Get The Spiritual Seeker's Guide to Stop Binge Eating (Free Ebook)